RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 **Copy** this output to your clipboard.

-> Switch back to your CodeReady Workspaces terminal.
+> Switch back to your Dev Spaces terminal.

 **Paste** the above output in your terminal.

-Next, run the app locally in your CodeReady Workspace terminal:
+Next, run the app locally in your Dev Spaces terminal:

 ```
 FLASK_APP=prediction.py FLASK_ENV=development python -m flask run